 Since Google is offering so much promising opportunity for business owners to rake in profit, the competition can be very fierce!
 However, staying on top is not at all that difficult an undertaking, provided that you are acquainted with how AdWords operates.
 And one very important aspect to know about is the AdWords Quality Score.

-In a nutshell, getting high AdWords Quality Score is everything that a business owner has to strive for in order to gain more leads, customers and sales.
-And now comes an important question: How can one’s AdWords Quality Score be improved?
+In a nutshell, getting high AdWords Quality Score is everything that a business owner has to strive for in order to gain more leads, customers, and sales.
+And now for an important question: How can an AdWords Quality Score be improved?
 Read on!
-The following are some very simple tips on how such can be done.
+The following are some very simple tips on how much can be done.

 ORGANIZE INTO GROUPS